Be the first to know

 Ongoing education allows junior developers to grow professionally with the company and increases their value and skillset.
 This also builds loyalty and establishes a foundation for long-term career potential.
 Naturally, some will leave to explore different opportunities, but that shouldn’t stop your organization from investing in the most important part of the business—the employees.

-Improving and hiring junior developers is a significant contributor to the success of a business.
+Having effective hiring strategies to improve and hire junior software engineers is a significant contributor to the success of a business.
 Investing in people is just as important as other strategic expenditures—after all, these are the people who will be responsible for making your other investments a success.

-Every successful hire in the tech industry starts with a careful assessment and screening process—and this is where Codility comes in.
-Here’s our take on how to screen successfully:
+Every successful hire in the tech industry starts with a careful code assessment and screening process—and this is where Codility comes in.
+Here’s our take on how to run a code assessment and screen successfully: